vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 ### 403: Forbidden while trying to download Studio/Player

-Due to Roblox locking down all channels except `live` if there's any value in the `channel` option Roblox will throw a 403 error, this can be easily fixed by removing the `channel` option.
+This is caused by Roblox locking all channels except `live`, this can be easily fixed by removing the `channel` option.

 ---